Perceptive-Cloud/helix/README.md

 Helix was written by Kevin Baird and Michael Wood.

-Helix is maintained and funded by [Perceptive Software](http://www.perceptivesoftware.com)
+Helix is maintained and funded by [Lexmark](http://www.lexmark.com)

-The names and logos for Perceptive Media are trademarks of Perceptive Software.
+The names and logos for Lexmark are trademarks of Lexmark.

 License
 -------

-Helix is Copyright © 2008-2014 Perceptive Software.
+Helix is Copyright © 2008-2015 Lexmark.